capmeth/acid/docsite/docs/integration/components.md

 - *.css* - for Cascading StyleSheets
 - *.svelte*, *.svt* - for svelte components/files

-The build can process CommonJs modules, but the output format is ESM.
+The build can process CommonJs modules as well, but the output format is ESM.

 If your custom component requires anything fancier than the above you may need to generate a separate dependency bundle first before integrating your components into the docsite.